US, Chinese law schools to deepen collaboration

 "There's a lot of interest in developing joint research on issues like anti-trust regulations in China and the development of China's courts, but we don't have a specific research agenda going in," Liebman said.

 Other possible opportunities include joint publications and hosting joint seminars and forums.

 "In my view, the real goal and the strength of this relationship is the effort to work together on common issues," Liebman said.
 "It's not that we're studying them or they're studying us, but rather we're looking at common questions that face our countries and face the global legal framework together."

 Over years, hundreds of exchanges have occurred between the two schools to conduct research, serve as visiting professors, participate in conferences, and advise on developing new laws.
-Liebman estimated 50 to 60 Chinese scholars are at Columbia annually.
+Liebman estimated 50 to 60 Chinese students and scholars are at Columbia annually.